yashrajbharti/KY-frontend-assignment1/README.md

 * The carousal must have a good animation effect, previous and next buttons, a different text displayed at the bottom of each slide.
 * You can also create a horizontal scroll instead of previous and next buttons, so when the user is scrolling vertically, the image gallery scrolls horizontally.
 (Example the second section of [this website](https://www.cyberpunk.net/in/en/)).
 * It will be a great addition if the slides of carousal automatically move every 5 seconds.
-* Create three sections each of 100vh (100% of the screen height), and this carousel/image gallery goes to the second section of your webpage.
+* Create three sections each of 100vh (100% of the screen height), and this carousel/image gallery goes to the **second section of your webpage**.
 * Feel free to use swiper.js if you want; just make sure your **custom animation** is appealing (a glitch effect will be nicer, but feel free to animate it the way you want).
 * Take inspiration from sources like dribbble, youtube, or even codepen, but try to create your own work, so you learn something from it.
 * Once started with the work, fill essential details in this [google doc](https://docs.google.com/document/d/1cRPZsjbYsvZxjy9LjtxH4Fq09hDLtHeXVc8w3B2ZGNE/edit?usp=sharing), and submit your work on time, as I'll begin checking your code right after the deadline has reached, so you must not make any commits after submission time.